Biden Dispatched to Help Flip Red Wisconsin District

 "He's actually going to participate in the campaign and lay out what the administration has done.
 That's one of the key things that needs to be emphasized," former Delaware Sen. Ted Kaufman, a longtime adviser of Biden, told CNN.
 "It's all hands on deck."

-The White House said Biden “will deliver remarks highlighting how his Investing in America agenda is benefitting communities across Wisconsin.”
+The White House said Biden "will deliver remarks highlighting how his Investing in America agenda is benefiting communities across Wisconsin."

 Biden has campaigned in Wisconsin at least five times this year, most recently in Madison in July following his debate with Trump, the event that led to his undoing as the Democrat nominee.
 Wisconsin is one of the seven battleground states that will go a long way toward deciding the election.